tarekchaalan/Weather-App/README.md

 ```

 ## Usage
-Enter a location address in the search bar and click the "Search" button.
+Enter a location address in the search bar and click the "Search" button.<br>
 Weather information for the specified location will be displayed on the next page.

 ## Usage